gatsbyjs/gatsby/docs/blog/2018-06-08-life-after-layouts/index.md

 - You can also [see the V2 roadmap](https://github.com/gatsbyjs/gatsby/projects/2), help us squash any V2 bugs by opening [issues](https://github.com/gatsbyjs/gatsby/issues) or sending [pull requests](https://github.com/gatsbyjs/gatsby/pulls), or [follow along with our progress on Twitter](https://twitter.com/gatsbyjs).

-We can't wait to see what you build with this new and improved version of Gatsby!
+We can't wait to see what you will build with this new and improved version of Gatsby!